-If you are preparing to sell your home, make sure you get all the association details that you will need to complete your real estate transaction.
+If you are preparing to sell your home, please make sure you get all the association details needed to complete your real estate transaction.

-To simplify the process, Spaces Management has partnered with HomeWise Docs to offer an effective process for ordering and delivering all of the information needed to complete a transaction including resale disclosures, statement of accounts, lender required documents and other closing documents required for your community.
+To simplify the process, Spaces Management has partnered with HomeWise Docs to offer an effective method for ordering and delivering all of the information needed to complete a transaction, including resale disclosures, statements of accounts, lender-required documents, and other closing documents required for your community.

 Please refer your Realtor, Lender, or Closing Attorney to the Service Providers section of our website to use the HomeWise Docs links for all document requests for communities managed by Spaces.
-Creating an account is easy and they can start utilizing the system immediately.
-HomeWise representatives are also available to help with any questions they may have by calling 1-866-925-5004.
+Creating an account is easy; they can start utilizing the system immediately.
+HomeWise representatives are also available to help with any questions by calling 1-866-925-5004.

 - Standard Lender Questionnaire Bundle – includes budget, insurance declaration page, Lender Questionnaire

-This package includes: Financials, Articles of Incorporations, Budget, Bylaws, Closing Statement of Account, Declaration-CC&R’s, Insurance Declaration Page, Litigation, Resale Certificate Disclosure, Rules and Regulations, Special Assessments, Unit Ledger, W-9.
+This package includes Financials, Articles of Incorporations, Budget, Bylaws, Closing Statement of Account, Declaration-CC&R, Insurance Declaration Page, Litigation, Resale Certificate Disclosure, Rules and Regulations, Special Assessments, Unit Ledger, and W-9.